Brown Tips on N'Joy Pothos Leaves

 Low humidity

 N'Joy's variegated white sections have thinner, less robust tissue than the green portions of the leaf, since they lack chlorophyll and the associated cell structures, making them more prone to drying out and browning first in low-humidity air compared to the sturdier green areas.
+Heated indoor air during winter, or a spot near an air vent, accelerates this well beyond what the same room would do to a fully green pothos leaf.

 Inconsistent watering

 A watering pattern that swings between fully dry and thoroughly soaked stresses the leaf tips, which are the farthest point from the water source and the first to show damage when water delivery is erratic.
+Because this cultivar is often kept in a small pot with a modest soil reserve, that swing between extremes happens on a shorter, less forgiving timeline than it would in a larger container.

 Fertilizer salt buildup

 Mineral salts that accumulate in the soil from regular fertilizing without periodic flushing draw moisture out of root and leaf tissue, commonly showing first as tip burn before spreading further into the leaf if not addressed.
+A compact root system sitting in a small volume of soil concentrates those salts faster than the same fertilizing routine would in a larger pot with more soil to dilute them.

 Tap water with high chlorine, fluoride, or mineral content

 Some pothos, and variegated cultivars in particular given their more delicate white tissue, show more visible sensitivity to compounds in tap water than fully green plants, appearing as tip burn over repeated waterings.
+The effect tends to build gradually across several weeks of watering with the same source rather than appearing after a single watering.

 How to Fix It

-1. 1
+- 1

-Check the white variegated sections first, since they'll show browning before the solid green tissue does — treat visible damage there as the earliest warning sign, even if the green leaf areas still look completely fine.
+Check the white variegated sections first, since they'll show browning before the solid green tissue does; treat visible damage there as the earliest warning sign, even if the green leaf areas still look completely fine.

-2. 2
+- 2

 Raise humidity around the plant with a pebble tray or small humidifier if the air is notably dry, since this compact cultivar's variegated tissue is more exposed to moisture loss than a fully green pothos leaf of the same size.

-3. 3
+- 3

 Settle into a consistent watering rhythm sized to this cultivar's modest root mass, checking soil moisture regularly rather than letting it swing between extremes that stress the more delicate white tissue first.

-4. 4
+- 4

 Switch to filtered or distilled water, or tap water left to sit out overnight, since variegated cultivars like this one show more visible sensitivity to tap water minerals than fully green plants.

-5. 5
+- 5

 Flush the soil every couple of months if fertilizing regularly, running water through the drainage holes several times to clear salts before they concentrate around this cultivar's compact root system.